• |

 AUCD's Emerging Leaders Community is a space dedicated to current and past trainees from AUCD member centers and programs, early career professionals from health and related disciplines, including self-advocates and family members.
 This group of passionate individuals from every U.S. state and territory grows by the thousands each year.
 Together, this Emerging Leaders Community shares a passion to serve, research, and educate to make positive changes with and for people with disabilities and their families.

-The Equity, Diversity, and Inclusion Hub provides resources, examples, and action steps that help enhance diversity, equity, and inclusion and promote cultural humility and responsiveness.
+The Equity Action Plan provides resources, examples, and action steps that help enhance diversity, equity, and inclusion and promote cultural humility and responsiveness.
 The hub brings together the variety of existing resources available in the AUCD network all in one place.
 It also shares stories of how network members are promoting equity, diversity, and inclusion at their centers and programs and how to engage with AUCD technical assistance initiatives.

 Visit the UCEDD Resource Center (URC) website for resources, information about workgroups, to request technical assistance, and more.